Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: Results and Discussion

 \subsection{Foreground model}

-In our analysis, we use the estimated foreground presented in Figure 13 of \cite{2019MNRAS.490..243C} at a frequency of 405 MHz with 25 MHz bandwidth.
-The angular power spectrum of the Diffuse Galactic Synchrotron Emission (DGSE) is normalised at \( \ell = 1200 \), and the foreground model is well-described by a power-law expression given by \( C_l^M = A \left( \frac{1200}{\ell} \right)^\beta \) with the values of the parameters as $A = 33.4$ and $\beta = 3.1$.
+Chakraborty et al. (2019b) \cite{2019MNRAS.490..243C} present a thorough analysis of the foreground power spectrum along the ELAIS~N1 field with the same dataset used in this analysis.
+In an observation of redshifted 21-cm emission, the first step is to model and subtract the extragalactic compact sources.They used the calibrated data to make a deep image to model the point sources in the field and then subtract their contribution from the visibilities.
+The residual visibility then is dominated by the Diffuse Galactic Synchrotron Emission (DGSE).
+They then use the TGE to estimate the angular power spectrum of DGSE at eight frequency bins of $25$ MHz each.
+These power spectra are then fitted with power laws of form $ C_{\ell}\mid _F = A \left( \frac{1200}{\ell} \right)^\beta $.
+In our analysis, we use the estimated foreground presented in Figure 13 of \cite{2019MNRAS.490..243C} at a frequency of $405$ MHz with $25$ MHz bandwidth.
+The best-fit values of the parameters for this frequency are $A = 33.4 \pm 3.4$ and $\beta = 3.1 \pm 0.3$.
 The best fit power law was found for the angular multipole range of $600-3000$.
 The foreground does change across the observing bandwidth.
-However, for the scope of this paper, we use this as a representative foreground model across the $200$ MHz bandwidth of observation and evaluate the bias and variance of the power spectrum in the above angular multipole range.\
+However, for the scope of this paper, we use this as a representative foreground model across the $200$ MHz bandwidth of observation and evaluate the bias and variance of the power spectrum in the above angular multipole range.
+An observing frequency of $400$ MHz corresponds to \HI emission from a redshift of 2.55.
+The fiducial model for \HI signal and the results presented here corresponds to this redshift.\\